Riemannian optimization framework on the generalized quaternionic Stiefel Manifold: Abstract

 \section{Abstract}

 This paper introduces the generalized quaternionic Stiefel manifold and studies its geometry for Riemannian optimization.
 We clarify its relationships with existing manifolds, especially the real generalized Stiefel manifold and the quaternionic Stiefel manifold, and derive explicit expressions for several geometric quantities on the proposed manifold.
 In particular, the generalized quaternionic Stiefel manifold is regarded as a real Riemannian manifold, and expressions for the tangent space, normal space, the orthogonal projection onto the tangent space, a retraction, and a vector transport on this manifold are derived.
-As an application, the generalized quaternionic eigenvalue problem is formulated as an optimization problem on this manifold, and a numerical example is solved by Riemannian optimization methods to demonstrate the viability of the proposed framework.
+Some numerical experiments for the generalized quaternionic eigenvalue problem and a version of quaternionic canonical correlation analysis are performed by Riemannian optimization methods to demonstrate the viability of the proposed optimization framework.